brillout/wildcard-api/docs/intro.template.md

 That's arguably more powerful than GraphQL.

-(The distinctive difference between a third party and your frontend development is that you can modify your custom API while the third party cannot.
+(The distinctive difference between a third party and your frontend development is that you have control over the custom API;
-From the perspective of a third party, your custom API is set in stone.
-From your perspective, you can modify your custom API at will while developing your frontend.)
+from the perspective of a third party, your custom API is set in stone, but, from your perspective, you can modify your custom API at will while developing your frontend.)

 GraphQL is a wonderful addition to our dev toolbox.
 But unfortunately,